Aubron/aubronwood.com/frontend/src/markdown/about.md

-## About Me
+# About Me

-I started working in web develoipment in 2010, shortly before graduating high school at the North Carolina School of Science and Math.
+I started working in web development in 2010, shortly before graduating high school at the North Carolina School of Science and Math.
 I was a freelancer for 5 years, teaching myself the details of javascript and php working on projects for small business clients.

 In 2015, I began working for Immersion Media, and was promoted to Lead Developer by the end of that year.
 There I managed a team of 4, and developed projects for clients like the US Soccer Foundation, USA Basketball, and the National Wrestling Coaches of America.